relayr/device-readings-acquirer/readme.md

 **norm:** if the readings on the cloud need to be normalized, this is the factor to divide the readings;

 **timestamp:** the timestamp in UNIX format expressed in milliseconds from when download the readings.
-If it is not expressed, the script downloads the readings from the timestamp of the last downloaded reading +1ms, while if it is the first iteration the default value if current timestamp - 3 days.
+If it is not expressed, the script downloads the readings from the timestamp of the last downloaded reading +1ms, while if it is the first iteration the default value of current timestamp minus 3 days.

 #### Notes

 The script creates a table inside a database for each meaning of your device.
-Note that the script creates a file called `history_downloader_settings.db`.
+Note that the script creates also a file called `history_downloader_settings.db`.
 It is a Berkeley DB creadted through the shelve module of Python.
-It should be created in the folder where you run the script and it cointains the timestamp of the last reading received.
+It should be found in the folder where you run the script and it cointains the timestamp of the last reading received.

 ## License
 <!--The license under which the software will be released.
 Open-source projects MUST include the MIT License, and closed-source projects MUST include a proprietary license to be discussed with the Documentation team.